-If a request for special recognition accompanies the application, the Application Division will forward the file to the \>Director< of \\Enrollment >and Discipline<.
+If a request for special recognition accompanies the application, the Application Division will forward the file to the Chairman of the Committee on Enrollment.

-402.02 Appointment of Associate Attorney >or Agent < [R-11]
+402.02 Appointment of Associate Attorney

-The principal attorney >or agent< may appoint an associate attorney >or agent< as provided in 37 CFR 1.34.
+The principal attorney may appoint an associate attorney as provided in 37 CFR 1.34.
 The associate attorney may not appoint another attorney.
-See also >MPEP< §406.
+See also \$406.

-402.05 Revocation [R-11]
+402.05 Revocation

 37 CFR 1.36.
-Revocation of power of attorney or authorization; withdrawal of attorney or agent.
+Revocation of power of attorney or authorization; with-drawal of attorney or agent.
 A power of attorney or authorization of agent may be revoked at any stage in the proceedings of a case, and an attorney or agent may withdraw, upon application to and approval by the Commissioner.
-An attorney or agent, except an associate attorney or agent whose address is the same as that of the principal attorney or agent, will be notified of the revocation of \>the< power of attorney or authorization, and the applicant or patent owner will be notified of the withdrawal of the attorney or agent.
-An assignment will not itself operate as a revocation of a power or authorization previously given, but the assignee of the entire interest may revoke previous powers and be represented by an attorney or agent of \\>the assignee's< own selection. >See § 1.613(d) for withdrawal of an attorney or agent of record in an interference.
+An attorney or agent, except an associate attorney or agent whose address is the same as that of the principal attorney or agent, will be notified of the revocation of her power of attorney or authorization, and the applicant or patent owner will be notified of the withdrawal of the attorney or agent.
+An assignment will not itself operate as a revocation of a power or authorization previously given, but the assignee of the entire interest may revoke previous powers and be represented by an attorney or agent of his or her own selection.